 Stock material on shutterstock.com, Retracing stock material on a Victorinox knife is not permitted because original work was requested.

-Please remember that unless third party material is specifically cited, jovoto, as well as the client, will expect your work to be your original creations.
-You will be legally responsible for any material not previously identified as third-party.
-If third party material is not cited, your chances of winning awards and getting licensed might be at risk.
+Please remember that unless third-party material is specifically cited, jovoto, as well as the client, will expect your work to be your original creations.
+You will be legally responsible for any material not previously identified as a third party.
+If third-party material is not cited, your chances of winning awards and getting licensed might be at risk.

-Learn more about "Talking third party material & Design" with creative Gila for insights on using third party material in your design and read on your rights as a designer and the use of stock material from an intellectual property lawyer here.
+Learn more about "Talking third party material & Design" with creative Gila for insights on using third party material in your design.

 This article is downloadable.
 For that please click on the PDF attachment below.